T–V distinction: English

 The T–V distinction was still well preserved when Shakespeare began writing at the end of the 16th century.
 However, other playwrights of the time made less use of T–V contrasts than Shakespeare.
 The infrequent use of T in popular writing earlier in the century such as the Paston Letters suggest that the distinction was already disappearing from gentle speech.
 In the first half of the 17th century, thou disappeared from Standard English, although the T–V distinction was preserved in many regional dialects.
 When the Quakers began using thou again in the middle of the century, many people were still aware of the old T–V distinction and responded with derision and physical violence.

 In the 19th century, one aspect of the T–V distinction was restored to some English dialects in the form of a pronoun that expressed friendly solidarity, written as y'all.
 Unlike earlier thou, it was used primarily for plural address, and in some dialects for singular address as well.
-The pronoun was first observed in the southern states of the US, although its precise origin is obscure.
-The pronoun spread rapidly throughout the southern states, and (to a lesser extent) other regions of the US and beyond.
+The pronoun was first observed in the southern states of the USA, although its precise origin is obscure.
+The pronoun spread rapidly throughout the southern states, and (to a lesser extent) other regions of the USA and beyond.
 This pronoun is not universally accepted, and may be regarded as either nonstandard or a regionalism.

 Yous(e) (pron. /juːz/, /jəz/) as a plural is found mainly in (Northern) England, Scotland, parts of Ireland, Australia, New Zealand, South Africa, northern Nova Scotia and parts of Ontario in Canada and parts of the northeastern United States (especially areas where there was historically Irish or Italian immigration), including in Boston, Philadelphia, New York, and scattered throughout working-class communities in the American Rust Belt.